From Picky Eater To Top Dog: The Portland Pet Food Company Story

 “I began experimenting with homemade dog food recipes I found online,” she said.
 “I wanted to use all natural ingredients, and also create variety in what Rosie was eating.”

 Emboldened by the new food, Rosie regained pounds, her shiny coat and a pep in her step.
-Kate realized that many pet owners struggled with dry food fatigue and began to create meal toppers for the public that could be added to enliven food, or served on their own.
+Katie realized that many pet owners struggled with dry food fatigue and began to create meal toppers for the public that could be added to enliven food, or served on their own.

-Though these foods range in flavor and features, with gluten and grain-free offerings, they have one thing in common: ingredients are 100% fit for human consumption and made in the US.
+Though these foods range in flavor and features, with gluten- and grain-free offerings, they have one thing in common: ingredients are 100% fit for human consumption and made in the US.

-Since the beginning, Kate didn’t just put Portland at the front of her company’s name: she made working locally their number one business priority.
+Since the beginning, Katie didn’t just put Portland at the front of her company’s name, she made working locally their number one business priority.
 The Portland Pet Food Company team partnered with the Oregon Food Innovation Program during their product launch to utilize local, sustainable ingredients that meet AAFCO guidelines.
 The product took off in pet shops and grocery stores from Oregon to New York and beyond, whose clientele enjoyed supporting a completely US-made product.

-Portland Pet Food Company also enriches the local community by donating 5% of their net profits to animal-related non-profits and shelters.
+Portland Pet Food Company also enriches the local community by donating 5% of net profits to animal-related non-profits and shelters.

-“We want to work towards a day when no pet goes hungry, so we provide in-kind donations and part of our profits to organizations like the Oregon Humane Society, the Pongo Fund and the Bonnie Hays Animal Shelter,” McCarron said.
+“We want to work towards a day when no pet goes hungry, so we provide in-kind donations and part of our profits to organizations like the Oregon Humane Society, the Pongo Fund and the Bonnie Hays Animal Shelter,” Katie said.